MoeinT/fast-api/README.md

 def read_item(item_id: int):
     return {"item_id": item_id}
 ```
-In the above function, the item_id parameter will be input by the user.
+In the above function, the item_id parameter is a mandatory input into the url path.
+Depending on that input, a specific logic could be implemented inside the function.
 For example, when the ```http://127.0.0.1:8000/items/42``` path is requested, the value 42 gets printed out.
 ## Query Parameters
 Query parameters are key-value pairs added to the end of the URL after the **?** symbol.
 They are optional inputs by the user for filtering, sorting and passing additional information to the url.
 Here's an example: